rrubylyn-mijan/Circos-Plot-for-Wheat-Genomic-Data/README.md

 # Circos Plot for Wheat Genomic Data

-This repository documents how to install and use **Circos** to visualize genomic features (GC content, gene density, custom layers) for wheat genomes (Glenn and Sumai3) on HPC systems like Atlas/CCAST.
+This repository documents how to install and use **Circos** to visualize genomic features (GC content, gene density, custom layers) for wheat genomes on HPC systems like Atlas/CCAST.

 ---